Discover the top employers, best rated schools and helpful travel information as you explore the area. Request relocation information now!

 With more than 65 restaurants in the area, there are plenty of choices for dining.
 Everything from luxury restaurants at area resorts to seafood shacks on the barrier island can be found and enjoyed.
 The number of restaurants in Palm Coast is continually expanding.

-The new Town Center of Palm Coast is an urban, mixed-use development with retail and commercial space.
+The Town Center of Palm Coast is a 1,558 acre planned urban mixed-use development combining retail and commercial space.
 Big box stores such as Target and Lowe’s Home Improvement are located in Palm Coast along with unique boutiques and specialty stores.
 Department stores such as Macy’s, JC Penney, Dillard’s, and Sears can be found at the Volusia Mall in Daytona Beach.

 HOME AFFORDABILITY AND TAXES

-Palm Coast homes for sale average in the low $200k’s and are located in Flagler County.
+Palm Coast homes for sale average in the high $100k’s and are located in Flagler County.
 The closer you get to the beach, the higher the home prices climb.
 Deeply discounted waterfront and oceanfront condominiums can still be found because this segment of the market was hit the hardest in 2007.
-The 2012 estimated property tax millage rate ranges between 15.00 - 19.00 per $1000.
+The 2014 estimated property tax millage rate range is 12.84 per $1000.
 Visit our library to find help and to learn how to calculate property taxes in Flagler County.

 Palm Coast is divided into three main north/south corridors; the barrier island along the beach, the east side which is between I-95 and the Intracoastal Waterway, and the west side which is anything west of I-95.
 On the northern end of Palm Coast on the east side in ‘Sailboat Country’, you can find homes built along deepwater canals during the 1980’s priced in the $200k’s.
+There are 23 miles of saltwater canals and 46 miles of fresh water canals.
 There are a number of Palm Coast neighborhoods we find of interest.